 Create a monthly budget for yourself to specify how much you need to allot to your debt payments to keep yourself in the green.
 With this monthly budget, you will be able to see what extra money you have left to contribute to your retirement.
 This is extremely important for younger people to have time on your side with retirement savings.
 The longer you have to allow your money to compound, the more money you may have available when you are ready to retire.

 Separate your high interest debt from your lower interest debt.
 High interest debt includes credit cards and student loans.
 Low interest debt is your mortgage.
 Try to put extra money towards your high interest debt payments to pay it down faster and save money.
 Do not put more money towards your low interest debts because you are better off making the standard payments.
 Mortgage interest is tax deductible so that is helpful in lowering your tax burden.

-Using a financial professional will help you keep track of your goals and reach them in a way that works for you.
+Using a financial professional will help you keep track of your goals and pursue them in a way that works for you.
 They will be able to give you advice based on your specific financial situation.
 They can take you from where you are to where you want to be.
-It is never too early or late to get started on your journey to financial freedom.
+It is never too early or late to get started on your journey to your financial future.

 "7 Steps to Pay off Debt and Save for Retirement."
 Principal, https://www.principal.com/individuals/build-your-knowledge/7-steps-pay-debt-and-save-retirement.

 "Paying off Debt before Retirement."
 Vanguard, https://investor.vanguard.com/retirement/planning/paying-off-debt.

 Sullivan, Bob.
 "Should You Pay off Debt or Save for Retirement?"
 Forbes, Forbes Magazine, 18 Aug.
 2022, https://www.forbes.com/advisor/retirement/pay-debt-or-save-for-retirement/.